qapeoples/me/README.md

 # qapeoples

-Coffea House of QA Experts from Bangladesh.It exists to help organizations like yours enjoy the benefits of a full QA department without the associated setup cost and hassle.
+Coffee House of QA Experts from Bangladesh.It exists to help organizations like yours enjoy the benefits of a full QA department without the associated setup cost and hassle.
 With an emphasis on time-bound delivery and customized solutions, we excel at helping our partners manage the quality of their deliverables while keeping costs low.

 ## GOAL ?